Amita Kuttner

-Amita Kuttner (/'ɑ:mitə/ AH-mee-tə; born December 4, 1990) is a Canadian astrophysicist and politician who served as the interim leader of the Green Party of Canada from November 24, 2021 to November 19, 2022.
+Amita (Avi) Kuttner (/'ɑ:mitə/ AH-mee-tə; born December 4, 1990) is a Canadian astrophysicist, actor, and politician who served as the interim leader of the Green Party of Canada from November 24, 2021, to November 19, 2022.
 Kuttner first ran for office in the 2019 federal election, seeking a House of Commons seat as a Green candidate, followed by a run for Green Party leadership in 2020 following the election.
 They are the first transgender person and the first person of East Asian descent to lead a federal party in Canada.

 Background

 Kuttner identifies as non-binary, transgender, and pansexual, and uses they/them and he/him pronouns.
 Kuttner was born in North Vancouver.
-Their mother, Eliza Kuttner (nee Chiu) taught computer science at Capilano College and was an immigrant from Hong Kong.
+Their mother, Eliza Kuttner (née Chiu) taught computer science at Capilano College and was an immigrant from Hong Kong.
 Kuttner's father immigrated to Canada from the United Kingdom.
-They went through a French immersion program.
+They graduated from a French immersion program.

-In 2005, their mother was killed in a disaster when a mudslide crashed down the west Seymour River escarpment into the family's home.
+In 2005, their mother was killed when a mudslide crashed down the west Seymour River escarpment into the family's home.
 Michael Kuttner, their father, survived but suffered serious injuries, and later sued the district for neglecting safety programmes around mudslides.
-Kuttner was attending boarding school in California when the disaster occurred.
-Kuttner experienced PTSD as a result of the disaster.
+Kuttner was attending boarding school in California when the mudslide occurred.
+Kuttner experienced PTSD as a result of the event.

 Education and scientific career

 Kuttner attended the University of California, Santa Cruz (UCSC), where they earned a Ph.D. in astronomy and astrophysics and studied black holes in the early universe with Anthony Aguirre.
 They were a member of the Women in Physics and Astronomy group and co-founded the university's 314 Action group, which seeks to elect more scientists to public office in the United States.

-Along with 20 other scientists, Kuttner co-signed a letter published in the journal, Science, in support of youth climate protesters, declaring that "we approve and support their demand for rapid and forceful action."
+Along with 20 other scientists, Kuttner co-signed a letter published in the journal, Science, in support of youth climate protesters, declaring that "we approve and support their demand for rapid and forceful action".

 Kuttner is co-founder of the Moonlight Institute, a non-profit that aims to explore frameworks to adapt to the climate crisis.
 In April 2021, they were a panelist at Solve Climate by 2030, an event held at Toronto Metropolitan University.